 3. Include a Perch Area

 Have you noticed how chickens usually sleep?
 They’re more comfortable when they are perched.
 Offer enough space for this so they don’t get too cramped.

-You’ll need a nesting area for the hens to safely lay their eggs.
-Keep it at least 4 inches deep to keep the eggs safe.
+For your hen house, you’ll need a nesting area for the hens to safely lay their eggs.
+Keep your nest boxes at least 4 inches deep to keep the eggs safe.
 Make it large enough so they can lay as many eggs as they can since they will lay eggs every 1-2 days.